wolfoerster/SmartLogging/README.md

-If the log file exceeds the maximum size of 16 MB or the size specified by *LogWriter.Init()* the current log file is copied to a file called *"MyApp.log.log"* if the original file is called *"MyApp.log"* and a new file *"MyApp.log"* is created.
+If the log file exceeds the maximum size of 16 MB or the size specified by *LogWriter.Init()* the current log file is copied to a file called *"MyApp.log.log"* if the original file is called *"MyApp.log"* and the file *"MyApp.log"* is cleared.

 #### LogWriter.Exit()
 When your application terminates the LogWriter might not yet be done with writing